copernicus-mogley/zkav.club/publishing-infrastructure/README.md

 * Community control
 * Resilient distribution
-* Long-term stewardship
+* Long‑term stewardship

-PeerTube is a strong fit for many communities, but not the only one.
-Our job is to help each community choose a path that matches their values and constraints — and then make it work.
+PeerTube is a strong fit for many communities, but it is not the only option.
+Our job is to help each community choose a path that fits their values and constraints, and then make it work.

 ---